 Additional insights into the measurement of molecular test performance have also been highlighted in recent years.
 It has been well established that the underlying cancer prevalence of a study population directly impacts the performance of any molecular test.
 There are numerous published studies and guidelines that discuss this important nuance to understanding the true performance of any molecular test.
-If the cancer prevalence of a study population is low, then the NPV (negative predictive value) is expected to be high and if the cancer prevalence is high then the NPV is expected to be lowered.
+If the cancer prevalence of a study population is low, then the NPV (negative predictive value) is expected to be higher; if the cancer prevalence is high then the NPV is expected to be lowered.
 The inverse holds true for PPV (positive predictive value).
-An ideal molecular test can provide both a high NPV (rule-out malignancy) and a high PPV (rule-in malignancy).
+An ideal molecular test is one that can provide both a high NPV (rule-out malignancy) and a high PPV (rule-in malignancy).

-Clinical practice guidelines support the use of molecular testing when the cytology diagnosis is indeterminate (B-III and B-IV).7,8 The 2020 NCCN Guidelines state that “Molecular testing has been shown to be beneficial when making targeted therapy decisions, particularly related to drug therapies or clinical trial participation.”8,9 The ThyGeNEXT® mutation panel includes many known potential therapeutic targets including variants or fusions of the following genes: BRAF, AKT, ALK, HRAS, KRAS, NRAS, NTRK, PPARG, PTEN, and RET.
+Clinical practice guidelines support the use of molecular testing when the cytology diagnosis is indeterminate (B-III and B-IV).12,13 In addition, “the 2022 NCCN Panel recommends molecular testing to help inform decisions regarding systemic therapy and to determine eligibility for clinical trials.”11 The ThyGeNEXT mutation panel includes many known potential therapeutic targets, including variants or fusions of the following genes: BRAF, AKT, ALK, HRAS, KRAS, NRAS, NTRK, PPARG, PTEN, and RET.

-These tests have been shown to be cost-effective10 and can eliminate the need for repeat FNA biopsies, saving money for both the patient and the health system and sparing the patient lost time and anxiety for a second procedure.
-Lastly, both ThyGeNEXT® and ThyraMIR® are covered by Medicare and most managed care plans.
+These tests have been shown to be cost-effective5 and can eliminate the need for repeat FNA biopsies to collect the sample for molecular testing, saving money for both the patient and the health system and sparing the patient lost time and the anxiety of a second procedure.
+Lastly, both ThyGeNEXT and ThyraMIRv2 are covered by Medicare and most managed care plans.